eduMFA/eduMFA/doc/tokens/tokentypes/certificate.rst

 When sending certificate requests the issuing of the certificate can be pending.
 This can happen with e.g. the Microsoft CA, when a CA manage approval is required.
-In this case the certificate token in privacyIDEA is marked in the `rollout_state` "pending".
+In this case the certificate token in eduMFA is marked in the `rollout_state` "pending".

 Using the :ref:`eventhandler` a user can be notified if a certificate request is pending.
-E.g. privacyIDEA can automatically send an email to the user.
+E.g. eduMFA can automatically send an email to the user.

 Example event handler
 .....................